Supply Chain Management for Beginners

 - Lead Time: Lead time is the amount of time between order placement and delivery.
 Whether the supply source is global or local, reducing the elapsed transit time is important.

 - Lead Time Variability: Continual variation in lead time impacts the amount of safety stock to be maintained to ensure there will be no stock-outs.
 Wide variations create uncertainty that leads to more insurance.

 - Demand Variability: Wide, unexpected swings in sales tend to result in higher average inventories as well.

 Lowering Stock Levels with Effective Supply Chain and Logistics Management

 In a coordinated supply chain in which all parties can anticipate demand for production, shipping, and delivery, the levels of safety stock can be reduced substantially.
 As a result, lead times are reduced, lead time variability is minimized, and demand variability is anticipated at each level.

 Decreasing Other Supply Chain Costs through Effective Logistics Management

 Keeping extra stock on hand at every level of the supply chain or, worse yet, running out of products are expensive propositions.
-A better solution is a dedicated and transparent supply chain that operates in a coordinated fashion to ensure the right material is in the right places… at all times.
+A better solution is a dedicated and transparent supply chain that operates in a coordinated fashion to

 - Efficient production scheduling